-- Raw method: A sky + fringes map is created from the median stacking of all the bias subtracted input frames.
+Raw method: A sky + fringes map is created from the median stacking of all the bias subtracted input frames.
 If the sky changed between exposures, the subtraction of the median sky will leave in general some sistematic residuals on each data frame.
-Such residuals are removed at a later step by the sky modeling task, that blindly will treat them as "sky". - Resampled method: This method differs from the Raw method only with respect to the point at which the median stacking of frames is applied.
-In this case the median map is created after the slit spectra are resampled at a constant wavelength step and the sky removed by the standard sky modeling task.
-This map is then subtracted from each processed frame.
+Such residuals are removed at a later step by the sky modeling task, that blindly will treat them as "sky".

+Resampled method: This method differs from the Raw method only with respect to the point at which the median stacking of frames is applied.
+In this case the median map is created after the slit spectra are

-&lt;sup>43A safer algorithm for the selection of arc lamp candidates is going to be made available in the next pipeline release.
+&lt;sup>42A safer algorithm for the selection of arc lamp candidates is going to be made available in the next pipeline release.

-&lt;sup>44Losses on the red and/or blue ends are unimportant, however, because even parts of the pattern can be safely identified.
+&lt;sup>43Losses on the red and/or blue ends are unimportant, however, because even parts of the pattern can be safely identified.